Julianna D. Coppage

 Representative Matters

-• Collaborated in devising a successful strategy for dismissal of all cases filed against her life sciences client in a state litigation, which included assisting in drafting a petition for extraordinary relief at the pleading stage that was ultimately granted by the state’s highest court
+• Represented a pharmaceutical company that, decades prior to the case being brought, contributed to promoting another manufacturer’s prescription drug in limited circumstances.
+Developed a successful strategy for dismissal of all cases against her client in that state, which involved a petition for extraordinary relief at the pleadings stage filed with the state’s highest court

 Credentials